LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 <img style="width:400px" src="img/ConvoBuilder/surveyBot_example.png">

 {: .important}
+To use survey bots created in Conversation Builder, you must be on the LivePerson platform where you log into Conversation Builder via single sign-on through LiveEngage.
 This feature isn't supported on the AWS platform, i.e., if you're logging into Conversation Builder directly.
-This feature is only supported on the LivePerson platform where you log into Conversation Builder via single sign-on through LiveEngage.

 ### Survey bots vs. custom bots